AshyPC/AshyPC.github.io/Service_Weekly/Prayers.md

 As we pray Lord, we remember that You are good - all the time, and that every good gift comes from Your gracious hand, in Jesus Name we pray, Amen.

-And now I will ask you to open your Bibles as Gaye McKenzie brings us today's second reading, from Matthew chapter 25.
+And now I will ask you to open your Bibles as Gaye McKenzie brings us today's second reading, which will be from Matthew chapter 25.